-17 is a number that has followed me around for a long time.
+17 is a number that has followed me around for a long time, and today, I'm going to give you 17 reasons I can see how God used colon cancer for my good.

 For the past 17 years, I've been telling the story of being diagnosed with stage III colon cancer just a few weeks after I turned 17 years old.